Embedding a culture of equality, diversity and inclusion

 - Increased brand awareness.

 - Retain and ensure the relevance of the profession.

 - Changing the perception of accountancy by creating a career of choice which attracts and retains the best talent from all backgrounds.

 - Successfully competing for talent and tackling skills shortages.

 - Better understanding of the needs of clients and customers.

 - A profession representative of wider society, with an enhanced external reputation.

-A group was set up to take this forward.
+The ED+I Committee (formerly known as the Guthrie Group) was set up to take this forward.
 The current members are:

 - Bruce Cartwright (ICAS CEO)

 - Richard Johnman (ICAS Equalities Manager)